grishaw/data-lake-coverage/README.md

 ### Create column indexes and the root index
 1. We create indexes by a Spark application running in the cloud (e.g., via AWS EMR).
 The following command should be executed on the Spark cluster:
-   1. <code> spark-submit --deploy-mode cluster --class index.Index --deploy-mode cluster "path-to-jar" "path-to-lineitem-table" "path-to-index-folder" "comma separated column names to index" "max-records-per-index-file" "index-row-group-size-in-MB" "number-of-index-files-per-column" </code>
+   1. <code> spark-submit --deploy-mode cluster --class index.Index --deploy-mode cluster "path-to-jar" "path-to-lineitem-table" "path-to-index-folder" "comma separated column names to index" "max-records-per-index-file" "index-row-group-size-in-MB" "number-of-index-files-per-column" "table-format(csv or parquet)"</code>
 3. For example our command was:
-   1. <code>spark-submit --deploy-mode cluster --class index.Index --deploy-mode cluster s3://data-lake-coverage/app/data-lake-coverage.jar s3://data-lake-coverage/tpch/lineitem s3://data-lake-coverage/index/lineitem l_shipdate,l_extendedprice,l_commitdate 20000000 128 1000</code>
+   1. <code>spark-submit --deploy-mode cluster --class index.Index --deploy-mode cluster s3://data-lake-coverage/app/data-lake-coverage.jar s3://data-lake-coverage/tpch/lineitem s3://data-lake-coverage/index/lineitem l_shipdate,l_extendedprice,l_commitdate 20000000 128 1000 csv</code>

 ### Run query evaluation
 1. Should be run on a Spark cluster just like the previous step:
-   1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster "path-to-jar" "path-to-lineitem-table" "path-to-index-folder" </code>
+   1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster "path-to-jar" "path-to-lineitem-table" "path-to-index-folder" "table-format(csv or parquet)"</code>
 2. For example our command was:
-   1. 1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster s3://data-lake-coverage/app/data-lake-coverage.jar s3://data-lake-coverage/tpch/lineitem s3://data-lake-coverage/index/lineitem/</code>
+   1. 1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster s3://data-lake-coverage/app/data-lake-coverage.jar s3://data-lake-coverage/tpch/lineitem s3://data-lake-coverage/index/lineitem/ csv</code>

 ### Benchmark output
 Output is written to the stdout of the driver.
 It should look as follows: